Charles Dutoit: Biography

 Dutoit has received more than 40 international awards and distinctions, including two Grammy Awards (United States), several Juno Awards (Canada), the Grand Prix du Président de la République (France), the Prix mondial du disque de Montreux (Switzerland), the Amsterdam Edison Award, the Japan Record Academy Award, and the German Music Critics' Award.
 He and the OSM made many recordings for the Decca/London label.

 Dutoit first conducted the Philadelphia Orchestra in 1980.
 From 1990 to 1999, he was music director of the orchestra's summer concerts at the Mann Center for the Performing Arts.
 From 1990 to 2010, he was artistic director and principal conductor of the Philadelphia Orchestra's summer festival in Saratoga Springs, New York.
 In 1991, he was made an Honorary Citizen of the city of Philadelphia.
 In February 2007, Dutoit was named the orchestra's chief conductor and artistic adviser, for a contract of four years, effective September 2008.
 Following the conclusion of his contract in Philadelphia in 2012, the orchestra named him its conductor laureate, as of the 2012–13 season.

 Since 1990, Dutoit has directed the Pacific Music Festival in Japan.
-From 1991 to 2001, Dutoit was Music Director of the Orchestre National de France, with whom he made a number of recordings and toured extensively.
+From 1991 to 2001, Dutoit was music director of the Orchestre National de France, with whom he made a number of recordings and toured extensively.
 In 1996, he was appointed principal conductor and in 1998 music director of Tokyo's NHK Symphony Orchestra.
 For the NHK television network, he made a series of documentary films for the young people called "Cities of Music" in Venice, St Petersburg, Tokyo, Buenos Aires (plus Rio de Janeiro and Manhaus), New York, Vienna, Budapest, Leipzig, Dresden, Paris and London.
 In 1997, he was made an honorary Officer of the Order of Canada.
 He is also one of a handful of non-Canadian citizens to be a Grand Officer of the Ordre national du Québec.

 In April 2007, Dutoit was named principal conductor and artistic director of the Royal Philharmonic Orchestra as of 2009.
 In October 2019 he was scheduled to stand down as the RPO's principal conductor and to take the title of Honorary Conductor for Life of the orchestra, but instead he resigned in January 2018.

 Between 2009 and 2017, Dutoit also served as the music director of the Verbier Festival Orchestra in Switzerland.
 In April 2014, Dutoit received the Lifetime Achievement Award by the International Classical Music Awards.
 He was also made an honorary member of Fondation Igor Stravinsky in Geneva and Fondation Ravel in Monfort l'Amaury, France.

 In September 2018, Dutoit was named principal guest conductor of the St Petersburg Philharmonic, effective May 2019.

 In late 2021, Dutoit withdrew from a scheduled subscription concert of the New Japan Philharmonic Orchestra due to his infection with COVID-19.
+He was subsequently booked by the Orchestra to conduct in Summer, 2023.